Russian Imperial Movement: Militant activity

-Training
+Imperial Legion training and deployments

 The group maintains two training facilities in Saint Petersburg, one of which is known as camp Partizan, located south of Heinäsenmaa island.
 Partizan runs training in urban warfare, shooting, tactical medicine, high-altitude activity, military psychology, and survival.

-Activities

 After the war in Donbas broke out in eastern Ukraine in April 2014, the RIM began training and sending volunteer soldiers to the pro-Russian groups in the conflict in July.